 Today, 1465 Broadway is surrounded by a colorful collection of retail shops: there’s a Loft, a Gap and a H&M within a minute’s walk from each other, but the location’s former life as a smut shop has nearly been erased.
 According to a New York Times article, published the following year, Crossroads’ owners reportedly planned to reopen the bookstore by leasing a one‐story building at “228 West 42d Street,” near Seventh Avenue.
 We checked into this claim, but our investigation quickly led to a dead end.

 In any case, the police substation on 43rd Street still stands as one of the lasting vestiges of Times Square’s seedy past.
-We’ll continue to explore its history in future posts and during our upcoming tour, taking place next Sunday.
-Join us on March 19th as we delve into the gritty history of New York City’s most iconic commercial intersection.
+We’ll continue to explore its history in future posts and during our upcoming tour, taking place this Sunday.
+Join us as we delve into the gritty history of New York City’s most iconic commercial intersection.